-decision-making by the Defense Department civilians who led the planning."
-Others note a lack of coordination between U.S. government agencies responsible for reconstruction.
+Lack of a Clear and Open Strategy.
+The Administration has been criticized for a lack of openness regarding its plans for the reconstruction process, negatively impacting Iraqi trust in the CPA and support for reconstruction aid by the American people.
+Some attribute problems in reconstruction to "secretive decision-making by the Defense Department civilians who led the planning," or to a lack of coordination between U.S. government agencies responsible for reconstruction.
 Indecision and changes of mind regarding reconstruction policy have been common.
 There has been no clear plan for a long-term process leading to final Iraqi government control.
+The recent formation of an Iraq Stabilization Group in the White House is designed to address coordination concerns.
+Formation of a long-delayed International Advisory and Monitoring Board to audit Development Fund for Iraq expenditures may help with Iraqi and international concerns regarding a lack of transparency by the CPA.

-On the domestic front, Members of Congress have complained about the failure of the Administration to provide a clear accounting of anticipated costs and plans for the future of Iraq.
+On the domestic front, Members of Congress have long complained about the failure of the Administration to provide a clear accounting of anticipated costs and plans for the future of Iraq.
+For example, there is no publicly available report of planned budgets, obligations, and expenditures from all agencies undertaking reconstruction work.
+Reporting requirements in House and Senate versions of the FY2004 supplemental may help address these concerns.